 Science Guides and Books about Weather

 - The Cloud Book by R. Hamblyn: Not only does this guide book show images with information about clouds, but it includes other weather related optical phenomena.
 This was always one of my student's favorite books.

 - Light Makes a Rainbow by S. Coan: this science reader is designed for ages 5-8 and provides photographs along with how a rainbow forms.
 Perfect introduction to rainbows and science specific vocabulary.

 - Rainbows by M. Hillman Rustad: Part of the Amazing Sights in the Sky Series for young readers ages 4-8.
 Information about how and why rainbows form.

 - Types of Clouds Printables, Worksheets, and Activities: Free Lessons and Inspiration for Kids Pre-k through Middle School

 These free rainbow printables were created by Nature Inspired Learning and are for personal use only for your home or classroom.
-They are designed to be a tool that can be used for early learning success.
 All of these free printable rainbow coloring pages are for non-commercial use.
+See full disclosure.
 Have questions, send me an email at julie (at) natureinspiredlearning (dot) com.